thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 20 December 2025

-- The average temperature today is 7.08˚C,
+- The average temperature today is 7.12˚C,
-- With highs of 7.94˚C and lows of 6.03˚C,
+- With highs of 7.38˚C and lows of 5.95˚C,
-- It may feel like 3.29˚C with few clouds
+- It may feel like 3.33˚C with overcast clouds
-- The wind speed is 6.69m/s and visibility is 10000m
+- The wind speed is 6.71m/s and visibility is 10000m
-- The pressure is 1007hPa and humidity is 85%
+- The pressure is 1006hPa and humidity is 88%
 - The sun will rise at 08:13 and set at 15:58

 <!-- weather_marker ends -->